tndoan/ISLR.jl/README.md

-# ISL
+# Introduction to Statistical Learning with Julia

 ## Introduction
 [An Introduction to Statistical Learning: With Applications in R](http://faculty.marshall.usc.edu/gareth-james/ISL/) is a great book to learn data science.
-However, the associated code is [R](https://www.r-project.org/about.html) which is a nice programming language for statisticians.
+The associated code is [R](https://www.r-project.org/about.html) which is a nice programming language for statisticians.
+However, R is not fast and in my opinion, it does not have nice syntax.
 There is a project named [ISLR-python](https://github.com/JWarmenhoven/ISLR-python) which ports the book to Python.
-I was inspired by the Python project and try to implement the introduced materials in this book to [Julialang](https://julialang.org/).
+I was inspired by the Python project and try to implement the introduced materials of this book in [Julialang](https://julialang.org/).
 Julia is a new language which is faster than C and more friendly to scientific computing than Python.
+Hopefully, this code is helpful for Julia lovers when they read the book.

 ## Library